-In the cold ion limit, $T_i = 0$, the ions in the magnetic presheath are mono-energetic and should thus be well-described by the fluid equations used by Chodura in [10].
-We show here that equations (104) and (112) are consistent with two of the main results found in Chodura's paper [10] when we take $T{\rm i} = 0.$ where δ{Dirac} is the Dirac delta function.
-With the distribution function (B.1), the solvability condition (104) is
+In the cold ion limit, $T_i = 0$, our quasineutrality equation (86) must have the same solution as the set of fluid equations used by Chodura in reference [9].
+We show here that equations (100) and (110) are consistent with two of the main results found in Chodura's paper [9] when we take $T_i = 0$.
+Solution to a collisionless magnetic presheath with kinetic ions where δ{Dirac} is the Dirac delta function.
+With the distribution function (B.1), the solvability condition (100) is